tsnl/math-142-project/news/003 - nti - Project Report.md

 - **leveraging Stam's method's stability over large/varying `dt`**
   - this technique _never drops frames_, even in slow-motion, preserving an even frame-time
   - this technique _never rarely loses precision upon being sped up_
-  - this technique really makes fluid simulations look pretty
+  - this technique really makes fluid simulations look pretty by letting us view them in slow-motion
   - this feature helped debug our fluid states, by letting us examine extremely quick events.
+  - time-rate can be keyed on a curve to slow down when two fluid blobs collide

+## Theory

 Recognizing that it is easier to understand something once implemented, **we are now working on rigorously understanding the mathematics used**